Should you put interests and hobbies on a resume? Learn the answer to this question, and pick up 5 tips that will help you do it right.

 Need to start from scratch and make a resume with all the right bits?
 See our guide: How to Make a Resume: A Step-by-Step Guide (+30 Examples)

-Add volunteer work to your resume so it stands out like Captain America's shield.
+Add volunteer work experience to your resume so it stands out like Captain America's shield.
 Just follow these important tips:

 - If you have it, always put volunteering on your resume.
 Hiring managers absolutely love it.